 Moroccan wine is a bit hit and miss, and usually tastes better after a cheeky pint or two at the bar before dinner, but the wine list at La Maison Arabe is extensive and well put together.
 Just listen to me pretending I know a thing or two about wine!
 The proof is in the pudding however, and the fact that this was the first bottle of Moroccan wine we’ve ever managed to finish speaks volumes!

 Again, it’s the quality that talks.

 Breakfast wasn’t bad either.

-Whilst Hubbie was plucking up the courage to ask for his third chocolate crepe, I was doing the queenly thing and nibbling on some unidentified but expensive smelling cheese.
+Whilst Hubbie was plucking up the courage to ask for his third chocolate crepe, I was doing the queenly thing and nibbling on some expensive smelling cheese.
 The buffet spread at La Maison Arabe was fit for royalty, alas I’ve never been much into breakfast, and usually find it a bit of a chore.
 However, hearing that the yogurt was homemade I decided to give it a try, and see if it met with madam’s exacting standards.

 It was at this point that my collection of spoons began to augment rather alarmingly.

 Before I’d even sat down with the aforementioned yogurt, our attentive waiter appeared at my elbow and produced a couple of spoons, laying them precisely in line with the one I already had.
 Then he was back with a fourth, just in case three weren’t sufficient for one small pot of yogurt.
 To be fair, the spoons were all differing sizes, so I’m sure he just wanted me to have a choice.
 Slightly bewildered and regally nodding my thanks (isn’t that what posh people do?)
 I quietly continued using the teaspoon from my coffee.
 Why dirty another one after all.

 You can take the girl out of the province but you can’t take the province out of the girl!
 But you know what?
 That really doesn’t matter at La Maison Arabe.